 When clients schedule a massage, it is to decompress from the stresses of life.
 They trust that the massage therapists employed at the spa are carefully vetted and safe to engage with the public.
 It is unacceptable, immoral, and unlawful for any employee to touch a client in a sexual manner.
 Clients of massage therapists are placed in isolated, vulnerable settings where they can be subject to abuse by their massage therapists.

 Due to the potential for abuse that is inherent under those circumstances, massage therapists must possess good judgment and good moral character in order to safely practice massage therapy.
 Mr. Jean Richard Cherisme willfully abused his position as a massage therapist to sexually violate a woman who trusted him to act professionally and within the boundaries of generally accepted massage therapy and treatment.
 Cherisme’s violation of the massage therapist-patient relationship indicates that he lacks the good moral character and judgment necessary to safely practice massage therapy.

-Horowitz Law has filed numerous sexual assault lawsuits against massage therapists on behalf of clients who were inappropriately touched at Hand and Stone and various massage salons and spas.
+Horowitz Law has filed numerous sexual assault lawsuits against massage therapists on behalf of clients who were inappropriately touched at various massage salons and spas.
 If you have been a victim of sexual assault or sexual battery during a massage, or if you know someone who has, please contact our law firm at (888) 283-9922 or send an e-mail to sexual abuse lawyer Adam Horowitz for massage clients at [email protected] for a free consultation.